helm/charts/README.md

 * ***UX REVIEWED*** - The chart installation UX has been reviewed and found to be satisfactory. (may happen in parallel to CODE REVIEWED)
 * ***LGTM*** - Added ONLY once both UX/CODE reviewed are both present.
 Merge must be handled by someone OTHER than the maintainer that added the LGTM label.
 This label indicates that given a quick pass of the comments this change is ready to merge

+### Stale Pull Requests

+After initial review feedback, if no updates have been to the pull request, the `stale` label will be added.
+If after another week there are still no updates it will be closed.
+Please re-open if/when you have made the proper adjustments.

 ## Status of the Project